Garrett Mason

 Garrett Paul Mason (born June 19, 1985) is an American Republican politician and businessman from Maine.
 He has served as an Androscoggin County Commissioner since 2021, after previously representing Districts 17 and 22 in the Maine Senate from 2010 to 2018, where he was elected Majority Leader.
-Mason was a candidate in the 2018 Republican gubernatorial primary where he finished second.
+Mason was a candidate in the 2018 Republican gubernatorial primary where he finished second, and in the 2026 Republican gubernatorial primary, where he finished fourth.

 Early life and career

 Mason was born on June 19, 1985, in Lewiston, Maine, and graduated from Calvary Christian Academy in Turner in 2003.
 He earned a Bachelor of Arts in marketing from Pensacola Christian College in Pensacola, Florida, in 2006.

 Before entering politics, Mason worked in sports management.
-He was employed by the Portland Sea Dogs, a Double-A baseball team, and later served as director of administration for the Lewiston Maineiacs, a Quebec Major Junior Hockey League (QMJHL) team.
+He was employed by the Portland Sea Dogs, a Double-A baseball team, and later served as director of administration for the Lewiston Maineiacs of the Quebec Major Junior Hockey League.

 In 2018, Pensacola Christian College awarded him an honorary doctorate in Humanities.
-In 2018, Pensacola Christian College awarded him an honorary doctorate in Humanities.

 Political career

 Mason began his political career in 2010, when at the age of 25 he was elected to the Maine Senate after defeating 18-year incumbent John Nutting.
-He went on to represent District 17 until 2014, and District 22 from 2014 to 2018.
+He went on to represent District 17 until 2014 and District 22 from 2014 to 2018.
 Mason was re-elected in 2012 by 28 votes over Democrat Colleen Quint of Minot.

 During his first term, Mason sponsored legislation to allow charter schools in Maine, which was signed into law by Governor Paul LePage in June 2011.

 After Republicans took control of the Maine Senate in 2014, Mason was elected by his colleagues as Senate Majority Leader, a position he held until he was term-limited in 2018.
 That year, he ran for Governor of Maine, finishing second to Shawn Moody in the Republican primary.

 In January 2021, Mason was appointed to the Androscoggin County Commission to fill the vacancy left by Isaiah Lary.
 He was elected to a full four-year term in 2024, with that term set to expire on December 31, 2028.

+Mason announced a second campaign for governor on January 7, 2026, receiving the backing of allies of Vice President JD Vance.
+Mason ultimately finished fourth in the primary, some distance behind Robert B. Charles, Ben Midgley, and Jonathan S. Bush.
+He posted on X that the 2026 race would be "the final statewide campaign" of his career.